sahaj169/Music-Player-using-HTML-CSS-JS/README.md

 # Music-Player-using-HTML-CSS-JS
-This is a Music player made using HTML CSS and JAVASCRIPT
+This is a web based Music player made using HTML CSS and JAVASCRIPT.